saurav-codes/django-flix-video-streaming/readme.md

 ![ElasticSearch Warning](./assets/images/warning.png)

-### 📌The Generated Data is not realistic.. it's just for demo purpose
+### 📌The Generated Data is not realistic.. it's just for demo purpose.
+But as you can see in debug panel on the right side, the SQL count is 0 which means it is not hitting the database.
+It is directly hitting the ElasticSearch

 ![Generated Data](./assets/images/api.png)